|

 their lectures.
 It is probably more difficult to learn and be examined in

 material which is false.
 Ivor Catt.
+18may02. @@@@@@@@@@@@@@@@@@@@@@@@@@@ In

 1965, living in the USA, I telephoned the design engineers in Sprague, who